Outdoor School

 ENTHUSIASM Enthusiasm comes from Greek origins and refers to the inspiration that comes from a power within.
 An enthusiastic person is someone who has self-confidence, takes risks and faces challenges.
 Enthusiasm breeds resilience, motivation and determination, which when coupled with strong skills and knowledge leads to endless potential.
 At Tamarack West we see our children’s innate enthusiasm as a commodity to be valued, preserved and encouraged.
 Through our active outdoor approach we are able to foster this energy and allow it to be expressed freely – allowing kids to be kids.
 A child who is continually encouraged to embrace their enthusiasm may very likely never lose it.

-The Willows program finds an increased focus on Experiential/Project-based learning.
+The Seniors’ program finds an increased focus on Experiential/Project-based learning.
 These are transitional years when our students start to develop significant skills in reading/writing, numeracy, and critical thinking.
-Guided by the curriculum, creativity, and play are still at the heart of the program as projects are geared towards interests and often encompass aspects of game play and hands-on learning.
+Guided by the curriculum, creativity and play are still at the heart of the program as projects are geared towards interests and often encompass aspects of game play and hands-on learning.

 * Creative expression, be it through art, play, or any other number of avenues, is one of the fundamentals at Tamarack West.
 Woven into the fabric of each day, every effort is made to integrate creative outlets throughout the learning as well as providing skill-based activities and ample time for free exploration.